General/Process Questions About Leasing Your Land to Solar Developers

 - Operations.
 Once constructed, the solar farm will generate electricity for 20-30 years.
 A small on-site staff of one or two individuals will monitor it.
 Additional service personnel may occasionally appear for maintenance.

 The length of construction depends on the size of the farm and what preparation needs to happen first on the site (such as clearing trees).
 As a ballpark, a small farm might require a month to build, whereas a very large site could take up to 18 months.
+Keep in mind that months or even years of development work needs to happen before construction commences.

 Modern solar panels have an estimated useful life of up to 35 years, though contracts to sell solar energy typically don’t exceed 20 or 25 years, which is why the lease term is typically less.
 When the lease expires, the solar farm will either be decommissioned (everything removed from your land, at the operator’s expense) and the land returns to you, or, if you’re willing, the lease could be extended if there’s continued market demand for the power.
 In that case, the panels and other equipment might be upgraded but the basic shape of the solar farm probably wouldn’t change (though that depends somewhat on how much solar technology advances by then).